A Tribute to Cold Chisel

 To this day many of their tracks remain on high rotation on FM radio, their songs have been covered countless times by other musicians, they have been inducted into ARIA's Music Hall of Fame and demand for Cold Chisel to perform live has never waned, with tours and reunion shows always a sellout.

-Now the NFSA is celebrating 45 years of this legendary Australian rock group with an online curated collection of interviews, images, documents, posters, reviews, documentary excerpts and more.
+Now the NFSA is celebrating this legendary Australian rock group with an online curated collection of interviews, images, documents, posters, reviews, documentary excerpts and more.

 And if you're a big fan of Australian rock music, don't forget to check out our online shop for Running in the Shadows – Oz Rock Rarities 1983–1994, which features Jimmy Barnes along with many of Australia's best musical acts of the 80s and 90s.